saltastroops/salt-api/docs/development.md

 One solution would be to create a test database with fake content.
 However, this approach is arduous and brittle, and definitely violates the principle that testing should be easy.

-Instead, the responses fron the database can be stored in files, using the `pytest-pymysql-snapshot-mock`.
+Instead, the responses from the database can be stored in files, using the `pytest-pymysql-autorecord`.
 See the plugin's documentation for details.
 The bottom line is that you have to use the `--store-db-data` command line option for storing data, and the `--mock-db-data` option for using the stored data instead of making real database requests.
 The plugin also offers a command line option for setting the base directory for the data files.
 You should *not* use this, though, as `conftest.py` sets the directory to be a subdirectory `database` in the directory specified by the `TEST_DATA_DIR` environment variable.

 !!! warning
     The reason that the plugin does not store the data in the tests directory is of course that the test data should not end up in a public repository.
 But you should not rely on it.
 If you have highly sensitive data (such as, say, a password hash), you should not use it as test data.
 The bottom line is: If the data being public on the web gave you sleepless nights, don't use it.

-If you store random data in the database, you might have to use the `user_value` method of the `pytest-pymymysql-snapshot-mock` plugin.
+If you store random data in the database, you might have to use the `user_value` method of the `pytest-pymymysql-autorecord` plugin.
 If you cannot store database data for a test (for example because its database access is not deterministic or you are concerned about confidentiality), you can skip the test by calling the plugin's `skip_for_db_mocking` function.

 Regression testing is used with the `pytest-regressions` plugin.
 As for the database mocking, the data files aren't stored in the tests directory (as `pytest-regressions` would do by default).
 You instead have to specify a directory with the `TEST_DATA_DIR` environment variable, and the data is stored in a subdirectory `regression` of that directory.